whatisnuclear/website/_safetyminutes/helios-522.md

 2. Boeing had been informed of six “air pressure instances” before the Helios crash, but **no substantial design changes were implemented** prior to the accident.

-3. Various Airworthiness Directives over the years to address issues related to pressurization, **but directive specifically targeted the confusion** around the mode selector switch.
+3. Various Airworthiness Directives over the years were released to address issues related to pressurization, **but no directive specifically targeted the confusion** around the mode selector switch.

 # Takeaway